Traveling Alone – What Women Need to Know Before They Go!

 “At Bridgestone, we recognize traveling safe and smart are synonymous with one another and it all starts with the basics, like making sure the only thing that connects your vehicle to the road is properly maintained,” said Angela Patterson, spokesperson for Bridgestone’s Teens Drive Smart program.
 “It’s one of the most fundamental rules of tire safety to monitor your tire pressure each month, but most all drivers neglect to do so.
 And it’s one small thing that we as female drivers should be extra conscious about so that we avoid being unnecessarily stranded on the side of the road due to tire related issues.”

-That said, the Lewis & Clark Expedition of 1804 didn't travel the rough terrain on the rockies by car or truck.
+That said, the Lewis & Clark Expedition of 1804 didn't travel the rough terrain on the Rockies by car or truck.
 They walked, pulled sleds led by dogs, used canoes and hunted for their food.
 And Sacajawea lived no differently while serving as their guide other than the fact she was carrying a baby on her back.
 They all wore moccasins and animal skin boots to traverse the snow-filled mountains.
-Today, we're a lucky lot of people to have the opportunity and choices offered by companies like U-Haul and Bridgestone to provide the vehicles necessary and safe tires to support our needs to get across town or even across country in any any terrain, safely and warmly.
+Today, we're extremely fortunate to have the opportunity and choices offered by companies like U-Haul and Bridgestone to provide the vehicles necessary and safe tires to support our needs to get across town or across country in any terrain, safely and warmly.
 How lucky are we?